kaidong-chr/HW13_Burger/README.md

 ![badge](https://img.shields.io/badge/license-MIT-blue)<br />

   ### Description
-  A node CLI app that manages an employee SQL database using user inputs.
+  A full stack web app that allows you to create, eat and remove burgers via the user web interface.
+This app is based on the concept of CRUD utilizing express, express-handlebars and mysql.

   ### Table of Contents
   - [Description](#description)